-Mary Deane Sorcinelli, School of Education professor and Associate Provost for Faculty Development, received a 2013 Distinguished Alumni Award from the UMass Amherst Alumni Association.
+Mary Deane Sorcinelli, College of Education professor and Associate Provost for Faculty Development, received a 2013 Distinguished Alumni Award from the UMass Amherst Alumni Association.
 This award honors alumni with national and/or international distinction who have translated their UMass Amherst experience into distinguished achievement in the public, business or professional realms, and have shown service to UMass Amherst in the financial, volunteer, or advocacy sectors.

 Sorcinelli is the director of the Center for Teaching and Learning.
 Prior to joining UMass Amherst, she served as director of the office of faculty development at Indiana University Bloomington.